casualcomputer/portfolio/README.md

   - AgGPT - An AI Chat Assistant to Help Farmers and Agri-businesses Find Resources
 - **Evaluation GenAI Committee**
   - Create Organizational Maps with Text Analytics, and Deploy Local Language Models for Program Evaluations
-  - Presented critical gaps in containerization, MLOps, and CI/CD practices to directors across departments, including the Shared Services Canada, Treasury Board Secretariat, and Global Affairs Canada, translating complex issues for both technical and non-technical audiences.
+  - Presented critical gaps in containerization, MLOps, and CI/CD practices to directors across departments, including the Shared Services Canada, Treasury Board Secretariat, and Global Affairs Canada, translating complex issues for both technical and non-technical audience.

 ## Projects
 - **Ontario Rent Contract Review:**  Developed an online compliance checker ([ReadMyLease.ca](https://readmylease.ca/)) for Ontario Form 400 rental agreements, parsing PDFs and using LLM-driven legal analysis to validate lease clauses against the Residential Tenancies Act and Ontario Standard Lease Appendix—flagging issues like unlawful deposits, guest restrictions, and maintenance lapses.
 I manage the full CI/CD workflow on my own Linux server, with a Next.js frontend and a Python backend.
+Demo: [YouTube Link](https://www.youtube.com/shorts/nC6DSIYiUeA).
 - **Automated Invoicing System:** Developed a Streamlit-based UI with a Python backend to generate and email invoices via the Gmail API.
 The application reads historical data to auto-fill fields, enabling doctors to quickly create and send invoices.
 Deployed locally for doctors using Docker for easy distribution and environment consistency.
 - **Backtesting Software in R:** Developed a robust backtesting tool in R to evaluate the historical performance of various technical trading strategies and company fundamentals (stocks and options).
 - **Python Real Estate Simulator:** Created a comprehensive real estate simulation tool in Python to pinpoint investment opportunities.
 The tool conducts neighborhood analysis, and performs computer appraisals (sales comparison and income approach).
 It also includes a payment simulation feature that forecasts cash flow changes due to interest rate fluctuations.